2bj/dklab_dbstat/README.txt

 --------

 Dklab dbstat is a web tool which allows you to collect any statistical information about your project and manipulate it in real-time.
-Samples of such statistic for e.g. a simple forum-based project:
+Below are samples of such statistic for e.g. a simple forum-based project:

   - number of accounts registered at your project per day, week, month, quarter or total;